FilipMysliwiec/volume-control/README.md

 ## Features

 - Automatically adjusts the volume of Spotify based on the activity of Google Chrome
-- Press the `Insert` key to reset the volumes to their default levels
+- Press the `Insert` key to reset the volumes to their default levels and end the script

 ## Prerequisites